JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 # *Twitter Sentiment*
-> App that predicts the nature of the tweets and label them as "Positive" or "Negative"
+> predicting the nature of the tweets and label them as "Positive" or "Negative"

 ## Table of contents
 * [General info](#general-info)